micado-scale/component-credential-manager/readme.md

 - lib :
   - LoginLibrary.py : the library that contains all API used in the test scripts
 - API documentation : Documentation for the whole source code
+- micadoctl.sh : Bash script to run in the master node (host machine).
+After that, inside the master node, admin can run command line to add user, verify user,...

 __How to use Rest API:__